FabricMC/fabric/CONTRIBUTING.md

     - Complex class hierarchies.
 - Functional operators (i.e. interfaces) should be designed for maximal readability, and only used when necessary.
     - Ask for concrete objects if applicable.
-    - Don't include superflous methods, for example replace shouldApply+apply with a single apply that returns success.
+    - Don't include superfluous methods, for example replace shouldApply+apply with a single apply that returns success.
     - Consider having the user implement a larger interface as a class.
     - Consider using a custom interface if it is beneficial for comprehension or documentation.
 - The overall complexity of a module shouldn't be ignored in favor of the simplicity of each individual piece.
 Similarly, the overall complexity of one small piece shouldn't be ignored in favor of the simplicity of the module as a whole.